Unity-Technologies/ml-agents/docs/Using-TensorFlow-Sharp-in-Unity.md

 ## Using TensorFlowSharp without ML-Agents

-Beyond controlling an in-game agent, you can also use TensorFlowSharp for more general computation.
+Beyond controlling an in-game Agent, you can also use TensorFlowSharp for more general computation.
 The following instructions describe how to generally embed TensorFlow models without using the ML-Agents framework.